-As this course is based on hands-on activities, it will be offered in the form of asynchronous teaching.
+This course will be offered in the form of asynchronous teaching.
 The instructor records the lectures in advance and posts them on OWL platform.
-The course materials including lecture recordings, PDF Tutorials, PPT slides and exercise files will be uploaded in advance.
-Additionally, the instructor can schedule an appointment via Zoom during the class time for students' inquiry.
-The students are expected to follow the instructions and submit their weekly assignments on OWL platform before each deadline.
+The course materials including lecture recordings, PPT slides and exercise files will be uploaded in advance.
+If necessary, the instructor will schedule Zoom meetings and some concepts will be discussed live.
+The students are expected to follow the instructions posted on the course website to submit their weekly assignments/quizzes before each deadline.